-Apache Maven is a build automation tool for Java.
-It is capable of building WAR files for deployment into App Engine.
-The App Engine team provides both a plugin and Maven Archetypes for the purpose of speeding up development.
+Apache Maven is a build automation tool for Java, which builds WAR files for deployment into App Engine.

 Setting up Maven

-Determine whether Maven is installed and which version you have, by invoking the following command:
+Determine whether Maven is installed and which version you have by running the following command:

-If you don't have the proper version of Maven installed:
+If you don't have Maven 3.5 or newer installed:

 gcloud components install app-engine-java

-Adding the App Engine Maven and Jetty Maven plugins
+Adding the App Engine Maven and Eclipse Jetty Maven plugins

-To use these plugins in an existing Maven project, add the following into the
+To use the plugin in an existing Maven project, add the following into the

 plugins section in the project